TCDD or Turkish State Railways

 Are there trains in Turkey?

 Yes, and Turkey's train system is rather advanced.
 There are 5 types of trains and 12 532 km (7 787 mi) of rail lines at your service!
-So if you are wandering what is the best way to get around Turkey - a rail journey is definitely worth considering.
+So if you are wondering what is the best way to get around Turkey - a rail journey is definitely worth considering.

 How do I buy a train ticket in Turkey?